MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-module-client-ll-h/iothubmoduleclient-ll-setoption.md

 # IoTHubModuleClient_LL_SetOption()

-This API sets a runtime option identified by parameter `optionName` to a value pointed to by `value`. `optionName` and the data type `value` is pointing to are specific for every option.
+This API sets a runtime option identified by parameter optionName to a value pointed to by value. optionName and the data type value is pointing to are specific for every option.

 ## Syntax